cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 <HighlightBox type="tip">

 It helps to have the concepts very clear in mind when working hands-on with the Cosmos SDK.
-Nees a refresher?
+Need a refresher?
 Dive right into the [section on Accounts in the Main Concepts chapter](../04-accounts.md).

 </HighlightBox>